tofu-tf/tofu/docs/tofu.logging.recipes.zio2.md

 ### ContextProvider

+If we need to carry some contextual information and don't want to use the ZIO environment to store it, we can use a `ContextProvider`:

 ```scala
 trait ContextProvider {
   def getCtx: UIO[LoggedValue]
 }
 ```

-Is required by `layerPlainWithContext` factory, every logger will log the provided `LoggedValue`.
+This service required by `layerPlainWithContext` factory.
+Every logger will log the provided `LoggedValue` which evaluated every time the log method is called.
+ZIO encourage us to use [FiberRef](https://zio.dev/reference/state-management/fiberref) under the hood, which binds the context to an executing fiber.
-To implement your own instance it can be convenient to use `ValuedContextProvider`:
+It can be convenient to use `ValuedContextProvider` to implement your own instance:

 ```scala
 abstract class ValueContextProvider[A](implicit L: Loggable[A]) extends ContextProvider {